-SOURCE: U.S. Department of Education 2015 Retain excellent teachers Research shows that new teachers are less effective than teachers with three to five years of experience.
-Eighth-graders whose math teachers have 6+ years of experience teaching their subject
+SOURCE: U.S. Department of Education 2015 Retain excellent teachers Minority students are most likely to have inexperienced teachers Eighth-graders whose math teachers have 6+ years of experience teaching their subject

-SOURCE: U.S. Department of Education 2017
+SOURCE: U.S. Department of Education 2017 Data not available or reporting requirements not met.